Candygoblen123/macwiiuvcinjector/README.md

 ### Things that are working right now:
 - SNES injection

+### If something is not working, please open an issue

 ### Things on the TODO list:
 - [x] SNES injector
 - [ ] *NDS injector*